 Many healthcare providers consider bioidentical progesterone (chemically indistinguishable from natural progesterone) a safe antidote to the abortion pill, although it is not yet FDA-approved.
 The American Association of Pro-Life Obstetricians and Gynecologists (AAPLOG) approves progesterone-based reversal protocol, as progesterone is a hormone naturally produced by the human body.
 If the reversal is successful, neither the mother nor the baby will suffer adverse effects.

 However, due to the recent nature of the protocol, studies surrounding abortion reversal are limited.
 One of the most frequently cited studies followed 754 women who wanted to reverse their abortions.
 This study found that when the abortion pill reversal protocol was followed, it had a success rate of 64-68%.
 However, some doctors indicate that if the reversal protocol is initiated within 24 hours of taking the first abortion pill, the success rate is higher.
-The fastest way to engage in abortion pill reversal is to ask an expert at the 24/7 helpline at 1-877-558-0333 or visit them at AbortionPillReversal.com
+The fastest way to engage in abortion pill reversal is to call the 24/7 helpline at 1-877-558-0333 or visit them at AbortionPillReversal.com.

 Monitoring